danmachiavel-a11y/nibbal/CLOSE-TICKET-INSTRUCTIONS.md

 There are multiple approaches to close a ticket, from highest to lowest level:

+1. **telegram-direct.cjs** - Uses raw HTTP to communicate with Telegram bypassing all frameworks
-1. **telegram-force-close.js** - Uses the raw Telegram HTTP API to bypass all bot frameworks entirely
+2. **telegram-force-close.js** - Uses HTTP API to bypass Telegraf bot framework
-2. **ultimate-close.js** - Connects directly to database with minimal dependencies
+3. **ultimate-close.js** - Connects directly to database with minimal dependencies
-3. **Web Interface** - Simple HTTP API access through a browser
+4. **Web Interface** - Simple HTTP API access through a browser
-4. **Shell Script** - Wrapper around the API endpoint with colored output
+5. **Shell Script** - Wrapper around the API endpoint with colored output
-5. **super-close-command.js** - Another database-direct approach with extra error handling
+6. **super-close-command.js** - Another database-direct approach with extra error handling
-6. **direct-close-command.js** - Original direct database method
+7. **direct-close-command.js** - Original direct database method

 If none of these approaches work, you may need to manually update the database: